-Please describe the students this unit will address-the grade level, and include a description of the diversity of its make-up (gender, language learners, students with IEPs, advanced learners).
+Please describe the students this unit will address- the grade level- and include a description of the diversity of its make-up (gender, language learners, students with IEPs, advanced learners).
 Describe the school setting in which this unit is housed and any curriculum mandates it might require.

-Please describe the type of school in which the unit will take place (i.e., Elementary, Middle, High School, or Other).
-Where is the school located?
-City: Suburb, Town, Rural?
+Please describe the type of school in which the unit will take place (i.e. Elementary, Middle, High School, or Other).
+Where is the school where you are teaching located?
+City: Suburb: Town: Rural?